DC | Service and Sacrifice: Memorial Day 2026

 Level 1, Potomac Atrium

-• Join us for an honor song and prayer to remember fallen Native service members, followed by a performance of the Star-Spangled Banner, and the posting of the colors.
+- Join us for an honor song and prayer to remember fallen Native service members, followed by a performance of the Star-Spangled Banner by Miss Lumbee, Taylor Davis, and the posting of the colors by the Buddy Bond Color Guard and the Lumbee Warriors.
+Michelle Delaney, Acting Associate Director for Museum Research and Scholarship, will offer welcome remarks.

-• Veterans are invited to gather in this space for conversation or take a break from the day's events; seating and light refreshments provided.
+- Veterans are invited to gather in the Patrons' Lounge for conversation or take a break from the day's events; seating and light refreshments provided.

 Level 1, Rasmuson Theater, americanindian.si.edu…